-In today’s day and age, having a reliable cellular signal is vital.
-On commercial properties for businesses or office space, this becomes even more crucial.
-Workers need to communicate with customers and across departments, but a weak signal makes this challenging.
-Discover ways to improve your signal strength in your commercial building to break down potential communication barriers.
+In today’s business world, having a reliable cellular signal is vital.
+On commercial properties or in office space, settling for a weak signal is unacceptable.
+Workers need to communicate with customers and across departments.
+Discover how to improve signal strength in your commercial building to break down potential communication barriers.

 Factors Weakening Cellular Signal

-While you may know you have a weak cellular signal, you may wonder what’s causing it.
-This may require you to do some digging as you ask around to see who else has this issue as the impaired signal is usually a result of:
+Maybe you know you have a weak cellular signal, but you don’t know what’s causing it.
+This may require you to do some digging as you ask around to see who else has this issue, as the impaired signal is usually a result of:

 Weather conditions: Heavy storms can temporarily impact movements.